smromain/swa-dashboard/README.md

   --to 'LGA' \
   --leave-date '11/01/2017' \
   --return-date '11/08/2017' \
-  --leave-time anytime \ # Can be anytime, morning, afternoon, evening (optional) --return-time anytime \ # Can be anytime, morning, afternoon, evening (optional) --fare-type 'dollars' \ # Can be dollars or points (optional) --passengers 2 \
+  --leave-time 'anytime' \ # Can be anytime, morning, afternoon, evening (optional) --return-time 'anytime' \ # Can be anytime, morning, afternoon, evening (optional) --fare-type 'dollars' \ # Can be dollars or points (optional) --passengers 2 \
   --individual-deal-price 50 \ # In dollars or points (optional)